Over the past few years, business and technological pressures have forced storage teams to expand from the cozy...

 Policies and procedures

 Although the storage group won't be called on to develop security policies, compliance is mandatory.
-Particular attention should
+Particular attention should be paid to:

 - Change and configuration management: Sloppiness here inevitably leads to security vulnerabilities and downtime.
 Work with the entire IT staff to develop change management policies, procedures and documentation standards.